Lena Horne: The Lady and Her Music: Critical reception

 The Broadway production opened at the Nederlander Theatre on May 12, 1981, after thirteen previews, and met with a positive critical response.
 Stephen Holden, reviewing the album of the show in Rolling Stone, wrote that Horne had "turned the conventions of the one-person extravaganza inside out...Instead of a self-glorifying ego trip, her performance is a shared journey of self-discovery about the human cost (to the audience as well as the singer) of being a symbol", adding that Horne's singing "hits peaks of ferocity, tenderness, playfulness and sheer delight that would have seemed unthinkable in her glamour-girl days...her performance here is a sustained cry of affirmation, and because that affirmation acknowledges the bitterness, cynicism and toughness of the world, it's exceptionally moving in ways that conventionally optimistic musical celebrations rarely are".

+Also reviewing the album, Mike Freedberg of The Boston Phoenix noted that in Horne's best songs, "she acts out the lesson of her show: how her daughters should make love and why--to transform anger to pride, to feel themselves taking charge.
+Horne goes after her lyrics as if they were her lovers, seducing them with a furious, righteous soulfulness."

 Newsweek described Horne as "the most awesome performer to have hit Broadway in years", while The New York Times said she "transforms each song...into an intensely personal story that we've never quite heard before".

-The show was broadcast on PBS' Great Performances on December 7, 1984.
-New York magazine's John Leonard positively reviewed the film, adding that Horne transformed "pretty tunes and banal lyrics into something that is both erotic and political, a fretting of raw edges" This performance was later issued on VHS video, it has not been re-issued on DVD as of 2021.

 Awards

 At the 1981 Drama Desk Awards, Lena Horne: The Lady and Her Music was nominated for four Drama Desk Awards, winning one.
 It lost the Drama Desk Award for Outstanding Musical to The Pirates of Penzance.
 Arthur Faria was nominated for the Outstanding Director of a Musical and Thomas Skelton for Outstanding Lighting Design.
 Horne won the Drama Desk Award for Outstanding Actress in a Musical.
 In 1981 she won a special Tony Award at the 35th Tony Awards, a special award from the New York Drama Critics' Circle, and the City of New York's Handel Medallion.

-At the 24th Grammy Awards, Quincy Jones and Horne won the Grammy Award for Best Musical Show Album, and Horne won the Grammy for Best Pop Vocal Performance, Female.
+At the 24th Grammy Awards, Quincy Jones won a Grammy Award for Best Musical Show Album.
+Horne also won a Grammy for Best Pop Vocal Performance, Female.